 According to media reports, delegates at the Canadian Anglican conference voted against allowing same-sex marriage.
 There, was a comment that suggests the Anglicans do not believe that God created two Adams.

 One individual commented on the fact that he could not understand why people see gay marriage as separation from God and love.

 It is not difficult to comprehend why many people are against such union.
-Firstly, if one believes in the teachings of the Bible then Leviticus 18 verse 22 states “Thou shalt not lie with mankind as with womankind: it is an abomination.”
+Firstly, if one believes in the teachings of the Bible, then Leviticus 18 verse 22 states “Thou shalt not lie with mankind as with womankind: it is an abomination.”
 Therefore, it is not too much of a stretch of the imagination to believe in the Bible homosexuality was not condoned.

-Society has always decided what they think are moral and what is not, and there are times that we have to question the validity of what are sometimes imposed upon us.
+Society has always decided what they think is moral and what is not, and there are times that we have to question the validity of what are sometimes imposed upon us.
 But when it comes to homosexuality, this is an emotive topic, because there are those that are intolerant of anyone that is different.

 Personally, I do not believe it is my right to condone another person’s way of life or impose my beliefs on them.
-But we cannot bury our head in the sand and think that the issue surround homosexuality is going to disappears.
+But we cannot bury our head in the sand and think that the issue surrounds homosexuality is going to disappears.

 There are countries where just the mention of the word put one in danger, and some individual would do bodily harm if they were confronted with an individual that is so-called gay.

 I believe that we have a right to exist irrespective of colour, creed, religion or sexual orientation.
 However, the fact that I believe in the Bible and have my Christian views does not give me carte blanc to condemn people of a different creed.